yeehaa123/elab/CHAT/platform.md

 is important when drawing conclusions from and basing claims on their results.

-In collaborative projects with computer scienctist, the latter have more interest in those details, but may lack the domain expertise to understand the full consequences of implementation details for humanities research.
+In collaborative projects with computer scientists, the latter have more interest in those details, but may lack the domain expertise to understand the full consequences of implementation details for humanities research.